All Products

 Request timeout

-Function Compute does not distinguish between WebSocket requests and HTTP requests in terms of the execution timeout period.
-If the period of an alive WebSocket connection exceeds the specified timeout period, the WebSocket connection is forcibly terminated and the client receives status code 1006.
+Function Compute does not distinguish between WebSocket requests and HTTP requests in terms of execution timeout period.
+If a WebSocket connection lasts longer than the specified timeout period, the WebSocket connection is forcibly terminated and the client receives status code 1006.

 Keep-alive mode and reconnection upon timeout

-After a WebSocket connection is established, the connection keeps alive unless the connection duration exceeds the specified timeout period, and Function Compute does not disrupt existing logic.
-If no data is transmitted within a specific period of time when the WebSocket connection is alive, the connection may be closed by an intermediate node, such as NAT Gateway.
-In this case, you may need to keep the connection alive by using the ping and pong frames provided by the WebSocket protocol or check whether the WebSocket connection is available.
+After a WebSocket connection is established, the connection statys alive unless the connection duration exceeds the specified timeout period, and Function Compute does not disrupt the existing logic.
+If no data is transmitted within a period of time when the WebSocket connection is alive, the connection may be disabled by an intermediate node, such as a NAT gateway that maps internal IP addresses of clients to public IP addresses, and route configurations.
+In this case, the connection timeout period is not fixed.
+If there is no data transmitted within the timeout period, the NAT gateway may disconnect the WebSocket connection.
+You may need to keep the connection alive or check whether the WebSocket connection is available by using the ping and pong frames provided by the WebSocket protocol.

 If you require a longer timeout period that exceeds the maximum timeout period provided by Function Compute or you want to maintain stable logic for running applications, add a re-connection mechanism in client code to handle timeouts.
 You can implement the preceding mechanism by using the Reconnecting-WebSocket library or the SocketIO library.